sukiluvcode/TEST/brief_doc.md

 ```python
 python main.py
 ```
-For UI userd, just click submit, and waiting.
+For UI users, just click submit, and waiting.
 Result is plainly jsonl file, so for illustration purpose, converted to csv to have a intuitive feeling.
 Note that this is the raw data, so no filtering is executed.
 For 100 papers extraction, the runnning time is around 8 min.
 ![out_csv](./images/out_csv.png)